fau-masters-collected-works-cgarbin/datasheet-for-dataset-template/README.md

 ## What is a datasheet for a dataset?

-[Datasheets for datasets](https://arxiv.org/abs/1803.09010) was created to increase transparency of datasets.
+[Datasheets for datasets](https://arxiv.org/abs/1803.09010) were created to increase transparency of datasets.

 > [Datasheets for datasets] document [the dataset] motivation, composition, collection process,